 Students revisit talks from earlier in the quarter.
 You each present the material again, in a different format, incorporating visuals.
 Also, the class tackles "Thomas Green: Power and Office Politics."
 Green, a talented but brash young renegade, must write a diplomatic self-assessment to his superiors to save his job.
+Deliverables:

-- Be prepared to present your Data Visualization talk in the live session. - Submit the Thomas Green writing assignment 48 hours prior to the live session. - Read Thomas Green: Power, Office Politics, and a Career in Crisis, a case in the course pack.
+- Be prepared to present your Data Visualization talk in the live session. - Read Thomas Green: Power, Office Politics, and a Career in Crisis, a case in the course pack. - Group Discussion Summary: Thomas Green. - Submit the Thomas Green writing assignment prior to the live session.